drjoykarmakar/drjoykarmakar.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
-From the quiet, verdant town of Jhalda in West Bengal—where curiosity took root under open skies and modest surroundings— as a first genration graduate my journey has spanned continents, disciplines, and frontiers of molecular science.
-I began my academic path at the storied Department of Chemistry at <strong>Presidency College</strong> (now Presidency University), Kolkata — India’s oldest chemistry department and a cradle of scientific excellence since the 19th century.
+From the quiet, verdant town of Jhalda in West Bengal—where curiosity took root under open skies and modest surroundings— my journey has spanned continents, disciplines, and frontiers of molecular science.
+As a First Generation College Student, I began my academic path at the storied Department of Chemistry at <strong>Presidency College</strong> (now Presidency University), Kolkata — India’s oldest chemistry department and a cradle of scientific excellence since the 19th century.
 After laying a solid foundation there, I advanced to the <strong>University of Hyderabad</strong> to earn my master’s degree, further refining my scientific vision.
 After spending a year in <strong>IISER-Pune</strong> to advance my research experience, my academic journey eventually took me overseas to <strong>Ariel University in Israel</strong>, where I earned a Ph.D. in Chemistry.
 Along the way, I have dedicated my research to the exciting interface of molecular design and diagnostic innovation, always with the goal of bridging bench-side discovery and clinical impact.
 </p>